mongodb/specifications/source/logging/logging.rst

   The default is to not log anything.

-  If a variable is set to an invalid value, it MUST be treated as if it were not specified at all.
+  If a variable is set to an invalid value, it MUST be treated as if it were not specified at all, and the driver MAY attempt to warn the user about the misconfiguration via a log message or otherwise but MUST NOT throw an exception.

 Configurable Log Destination
 ----------------------------
-Drivers MUST support configuring where log messages should be output, including the options: stdout, stderr, output file (path MUST be configurable).
+Drivers MUST support configuring where log messages should be output, including the options:

+* stdout
+* stderr
+* Output file (path MUST be configurable).
+For languages that are not relying on a logging interface or framework to handle file support, the driver can choose to either support this directly (i.e. the driver allows the user to specify a path and itself handles writing to that path), or to instead provide a straightforward, idiomatic way to programmatically consume the messages for writing to a file, e.g. a Node.js `stream <https://nodejs.org/api/stream.html>`__ along with a documentation example of how to do this.

     **Fallback implementation method**: If the environment variable ``MONGODB_LOG_PATH`` is provided:
      - If the value is "stdout" (case-insensitive), log to stdout.
      - If the value is "stderr" (case-insensitive), log to stderr.
-     - Else, log to a file at the specified path.
+     - Else, if direct logging to files is supported, log to a file at the specified path.
 If the file already exists, it MUST be appended to.

-    If the variable is not provided, the driver MUST log to stderr.
+    If the variable is not provided or is set to an invalid value (which could be invalid for any reason, e.g. the path does not exist or is not writeable), the driver MUST log to stderr and the driver MAY attempt to warn the user about the misconfiguration via a log message or otherwise but MUST NOT throw an exception.

 Configurable Max Document Length
 --------------------------------